Laser Liposuction (SmartLipo, Slim Lipo, Cool Lipo, ProLipo Plus): Is it for You?

 Results of Laser Liposuction

 After the procedure, you will likely notice a better silhouette and profile in the treated areas.
 Results can be noticeable after a week with laser liposuction, while traditional liposuction can take two to four weeks.
 The results may be more immediate with laser lipo because the fat removal is reported to be less traumatic.
 Besides a reduction in the amount of fat, you can hope for some improvement in skin tightness.
 Advocates consider this a plus over traditional liposuction.
-It may be several weeks to months before you notice the skin changes, because it takes time for the body to produce new collagen.
+It may be several weeks to months before you notice the skin changes because it takes time for the body to produce new collagen.
 It is the new collagen that gives the skin a tighter-looking appearance.

-Swelling should be expected and your doctor may order a compression garment be worn for a variable period of time.
+Swelling should be expected, and your doctor may order a compression garment be worn for a variable period of time.

 Cost of SmartLipo and Other Laser Liposuction